decodewithdeepak/markdown-notes/7th-sem/fom/fom-unit-1.md

 - It helps a group or business to reach their goals in the best possible way.

 **2. Universal:**
-- Management is needed everywhere, in all types of organizations—whether it’s a business, school, hospital, government office, or club.
+- Management is needed everywhere, in all types of organizations - whether it’s a business, school, hospital, government office, or club.
 - Wherever people work together, management is required.

 **3. Continuous Process:**